Killian-Morin/42-ftl_quantum/README.md

 # ftl_quantum

-Need a `.env` for it to work.
+My version of the project requires an .env file.

-The `.env` need a field `TOKEN` with your IBMQ API token that you can get from this: https://quantum.ibm.com/
+It contains a TOKEN field, whose value is your IMBQ API token, which you can obtain from https://quantum.ibm.com/

 ```
 TOKEN=Your token ...